bitnami/charts/bitnami/keycloak/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 15.0.0

+This major updates the default serviceType from `LoadBalancer` to `ClusterIP` to avoid inadvertently exposing Keycloak directly to the internet without an Ingress.

 ### To 12.0.0